wavesoft/jbb/README.md

 The bundle format is optimised for use in conjunction with javascript `TypedArray`.
 Therefore, it's contents are laid out appropriately in order to minimise alignment padding.

+That's why the bundle is organised in four streams laid one after the other, as seen in the table below.
+Each stream has it's own index, and is incremented every time an op-code fetches an item or an array from them.

 <table>
     <tr>
         <th>Offset</th>